Natural Baby Life logo (480 x 130)

 Drop-ins leaking

-If your Nurser bottle is leaking, check to make sure that there are no kinks or creases in the lip of the drop-in that could be allowing liquid to seep out as your baby feeds.
+If your Nurser bottle is leaking, check to make sure there are no kinks or creases in the lip of the drop-in that could be allowing liquid to seep out as your baby feeds.

 How to use Playtex VentAire bottles

 Playtex VentAire bottles are one of the more complicated bottle systems on the market, but are an excellent choice for your baby when assembled and used correctly.
-Once the bottle pieces have been washed, sterilized, and dried (that part is important because either slip from the water or expansion from the heat can lead to gaps and leaks), you are ready to assemble the bottle.
-Since Playtex recommends that the milk or formula be mixed before adding it to the bottle, this is not one you want to prepare in advance.
+Once the bottle pieces have been washed, sterilized, and dried, you are ready to assemble the bottle.

 1. Place the vent into the base.
 For most bottle types, this will be the blue piece; for older bottles, it may be clear.